Judge gavel with rings on it

 If your former spouse has enlisted the help of an attorney, you need to do so as well.
 Without the right support in your corner, you run the risk of an unfavorable settlement.
 We support clients throughout Southlake, Westover Hills, and the Dallas-Fort Worth metroplex.

-"She WINS the best outcome for your family" A Top-Rated Law Office in the Arlington, TX, Area
+"She helped me immensely" A Top-Rated Law Office in the Arlington, TX, Area

 "Donna is an amazing, very talented family law attorney that I recommend highly.
 She helped me immensely during a very difficult time of my life during my divorce.
 She works tirelessly to ensure her clients are well represented, covers all contingencies, (even those you don’t think off), and the bottom line is she WINS the best outcome for your family."
 Catherine C.